GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_userapi.md

 ## Request Format

 The Request should be made using GET, but POST is also possible.
-Except the `access_token` parameter, there are no other parameters-
+Except the `access_token` parameter, there are no other parameters.

 ## Example Request